tjizep/libspaces/docs/API.md

 **description**

-Starts a read obly transaction.
+Starts a read only transaction.
 A version on the internal MVCC (Multi Version Concurency Control) stack is locked and all reads are issued using those blocks. if replicate(...) was configured all blocks are retrieved from the specified server/s.
 Any previous transactional state is discarded if it was **write** mode. isolation is serializable